enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

     The minimum length of the edge of a subgrid.
 See :ref:`running_large_simulations`.
 Default: 6 ``MaximumSubgridSize`` (external)
     The maximum size (volume) of a subgrid.
 See :ref:`running_large_simulations`.
-Default: 32768 ``SubgridSizeAutoAdjust`` (external)
+Default: 32768 ``CriticalGridRatio`` (external)
+    Critical grid ratio above which subgrids will be split in half along their long axis prior to being split by the second derivative of their signature.
+Default: 3.0
+``SubgridSizeAutoAdjust`` (external)
     See :ref:`running_large_simulations`.
 Default: 1 (TRUE)
 ``OptimalSubgridsPerProcessor`` (external)